Minerals Industry Experience Program

 Why should I apply?

-The MiEX Program is an exciting national program running for the first time in 2025.
+The MiEX Program is running from 2 – 13 February 2026.
 Participants will be prepared for future careers in mining by gaining key knowledge and practical skills alongside a diverse peer group.

 Yes.
-You will be paid full-time hours for the two weeks with an additional allowance when on-site.
+You will be paid full-time hours for the two week period.

 Is the program part of an accredited course?